 Fire Extinguisher Servicing

 The main relevant piece of legislation regarding fire extinguisher servicing is contained within British Standard 5306-3:2009 – Fire Extinguishing Installations and Equipment on Premises.
 Commissioning and Maintenance of Portable Fire Extinguishers.
 Code of Practice.
-This legislation has several requirements of an employer or landlord supplying fire extinguishers in their properties.
+This legislation has several requirements for an employer or landlord supplying fire extinguishers in their properties.

 Firstly, visual inspections of all fire extinguishers should be carried out on a regular basis, at least monthly.
 A visual inspection is a straightforward check to make sure that the extinguisher is present where it should be, that the extinguisher is both unused and undamaged, that it has not been tampered with, can be seen and reached, that the usage instructions are still legible, and where applicable that the pressure gauge is within the right limits.
 These visual inspections should be suitably recorded and dated.